boschmitt/tweedledum/README.md

 ## C++ and Python

-The second workflow is a bot of a hack.
+The second workflow is a bit of a hack.
 In Python we can install libraries in editable mode, meaning that code changes to the _Python code_ in the project don't require a reinstall to be applied.